OhadR/elastic-nodejs/README.md

 "We can add more to this query by defining another field called `relation`, which allows us to add spatial relation operators: `intersects`, `disjoint`, `within`, or `contains`.
 A handy guide to these is located [here](https://www.elastic.co/guide/en/elasticsearch/reference/2.4/geo-shape.html#spatial-strategy).
 The default value is intersects which in our case will give us all the cities within and on the border of our county.
 If we use a relation like disjoint, all the cities outside of King County will be counted."

+# Migration

+## Migrate all assets to layers

+for the migration sake, I reuse repo and types from `gvdl-repos-wrapper`. to get it, I had to add the `.npmrc` file.